lin380/coursebook/docs/04-approaching-analysis.md

 In this multivariate case, the scatterplot without the trend line is more difficult to interpret.
 The trend lines for the levels of `sex` help visually understand the variation of the relationship of `num_tokens`and `ttr` much better.
 But it is important to note that when there are multiple trend lines there is more than one slope to evaluate.
 The correlation coefficient can be calculated for each level of `sex` (i.e. 'male' and 'female') independently but the relationship between the each slope can be visually inspected and provide important information regarding each level's relative distribution.
 If the trend lines are parallel (ignoring the ribbons for the moment), as it appears in this case, this suggests that the relationship between the continuous variables is stable across the levels of the categorical variable, with males showing more lexical diversity than females declining at a similar rate.
 If the lines were to cross, or suggest that they would cross at some point, then there would be a potentially important difference between the levels of the categorical variable (known as an interaction).
 Now let's consider the meaning of the ribbons.
 Since the ribbons reflect the range in which the real trend line could fall, and these ribbons overlap, the differences between the levels of our categorical variable are likely not distinct.
 So at a descriptive level, this visual summary would suggest that there are no differences between the relationship between `num_tokens` and `ttr` for the distinct levels of `sex`.

-Characterizing the relationship between two categorical variables, as we have seen is either performed through a correlation coefficient metric or visually.
+Characterizing the relationship between two continuous variables, as we have seen is either performed through a correlation coefficient metric or visually.
 The approach for summarizing a bivariate relationship which combines a continuous and categorical variable is distinct.
 Since a categorical variable is by definition a class-oriented variable, a descriptive analysis can include a tabular representation, with some type of summary statistic.
 For example, if we consider the relationship between `num_tokens` and `age_group` we can calculate the mean for `num_tokens` for each level of `age_group`.
-To provide a metric of dispersion we can include either the Standard Error of the Mean (SEM) and/ or the Confidence Interval (CI).
+To provide a metric of dispersion we can include either the standard error of the mean (SEM) and/ or the confidence interval (CI).

 In Table \@ref(tab:summarize-bivariate-cont-cat-table) we see each of these summary statistics.

 <table>
 <caption>(\#tab:summarize-bivariate-cont-cat-table)Summary table for `tokens` by `age_group`.</caption>